Inhumanity (comics)

 "Inhumanity" is a 2013–14 comic book crossover storyline that ran through a number of Marvel Comics beginning in December 2013.
-The event follows the aftermath of "Infinity" when the Terrigen Mists are released throughout the world (somewhat similar to the Earth X reality) and activate dormant Inhuman cells in ordinary people who are descendants of Inhumans.
+The event follows the aftermath of "Infinity", when Terrigen Mist was released throughout the world and activated dormant Inhuman cells in ordinary people who are descendants of Inhumans.
 A new core ongoing title called Inhuman was launched as part of this storyline and is a focal point of this story.